Where Everything Fights Everything

 Ancient spiritual significance and a century of mountaineering history outweigh viral meme status.

-Survival-adaptability capybara Wins
+Survival-adaptability Capybara Wins

 Capybara